What Can You Expect in America this Summer?

 Dustin Wells EA, Tax Specialist

-More Stimulus.
-Just this week, March 10th, 2021, Congress passed another federal Covid stimulus bill at a cost of $2 Trillion dollars with additional $1,400 payments to be sent out to American taxpayers making less than $80,000 in tax year 2019 or 2020 depending on your most recent tax filings.
+Just this week, March 10th, 2021, Congress passed another federal Covid stimulus bill at a cost of 2 Trillion dollars with additional $1,400 payments to be sent out to American taxpayers making less than $80,000 in tax year 2019 or 2020, depending on your most recent tax filings.
 This is now the third stimulus payment sent out by the federal government.
 A fourth and this will be a trend.
-If the economy dips again, as we predict here in coming months, you may see a fourth stimulus.
+If the economy dips again, as we predict here in the coming months, you may see a fourth stimulus.

-Higher gas prices and energy costs.
 Increasing gas prices combined with a substantial rise in gas and home utility costs will continue to rise due to the Biden administration issuing an executive order to stop the Keystone pipeline production.
-Moreover, due to higher taxes on gas and oil companies will directly impact all Americans who are filling up their gas tanks and paying to heat and cool their houses this year.
+Moreover, due to higher taxes on gas and oil companies will directly impact all Americans who are filling up their gas tanks and paying to heat and cool their houses in summer of 2021.
 As of March 10th, 2021, gas prices in Louisville, Kentucky have already reached close to $3 per gallon with California residents currently paying close to $5 per gallon for more reasons than we have time.